Metalnem/mijailovic.net/_drafts/2017-06-06-removing-zinio-drm.md

 with the original C# code multiple times, but couldn't find anything wrong in my code.

 Finally, after dozens of unsuccessful attempts, an idea came to my mind: what if the key derivation is platform dependent?
-I decompiled the .NET desktop version of the app, but reversed the API using the iOS app (I have Windows only in virtual machine, so I try to use it only when necessary).
+Maybe the problem was that I decompiled the .NET desktop version of the app, but reversed the API using the iOS app (I have Windows only in virtual machine, so I try to use it only when necessary)?
 After replacing "Zinio iReader" with the "ZinioWin8" in the *applicationName* parameter, everything was working: decryption resulted in a nice 32-byte hex-encoded string!
 Few more hours of coding and my application could download, decrypt and merge individual files into a single PDF.